eustrugovshchikov/Vibrational_OH_CH3_SiO2_VASP/README.md

 2. **Signal Preparation**
    - Select only the OH and CH₃ atoms (by their indices) from the trajectory frames.
-   - Compute displacements or velocities for each bond vector as a function of time.
+   - Compute displacements for each bond vector as a function of time.

 3. **Fourier Transform**
    - Apply a discrete Fourier transform (via NumPy’s FFT) to each time‑series.